Starlink for Digital Nomads 2026: Setup & Cost Guide

 - Travel to countries with poor internet infrastructure — parts of Africa, Latin America, rural Europe

-- Need reliable backup internet — your work cannot tolerate extended outages
+- Need reliable backup internet — your work can’t tolerate extended outages

 - Value independence from WiFi and cellular — you want to control your own connectivity